nmaswood/fgpt/typescript/README.md

 # Songbird typescript

-Basic typescript monorepo for all dalia services.
+Basic typescript monorepo for all fgpt services.